 C-IoT: Consumer Internet of Things (typically, consumer devices and applications in the consumer electronics space such as smartwatches or smart thermostats)

-CSP: CSP: Communications Service Providers
+CSP: Communications Service Providers

 ICT: Information and communications technology

 IIoT: Industrial Internet of Things (interconnected sensors, instruments, and other devices networked together with computers’ industrial applications, including manufacturing and energy management)